TovarishFin/crypto-wedding-sol-tutorial/README.md

 ## In the next step...

-In the next step we will work on our next function, `setup_partner` and some tests to go with it.
+In the next step we will work on our next function, `cancel_wedding` and some tests to go with it.